Introduction

 Imagine this.
 You grew your business from 0 to 1 at a supersonic speed without many hiccups.
 You take pride in growing your business with sheer will and force.

 But suddenly, as your business grows complex, it seems you have hit the ceiling.
-Your business is not growing the way you expect it to grow.
+Your business isn't growing the way you expect it to.

-Furthermore, as long as you were running the business independently, your customers were happy.
+Furthermore, as long as you ran the business independently, your customers were happy.

 But now your employees don't know how to execute the business your way.
 As a result, you end up executing things all by yourself with hardly anytime to think and devise new business strategies.

-You don't even have access to the right people, data or resources to help you decide the next way forward.
+You might not even have access to the right people, data or resources to help you decide the next way forward.
 As a result, you start feeling burnout.

 What is a business operating system?

 A business operating system (BOS) is a set of processes that lets you run your organization more efficiently and optimally.
-It comprises important tools and various processes and defines the specific way of doing things.
+It comprises important tools and processes defining how things should be done and by whom.

-The leadership team, managers, and executives often collaborate to write the business operating system rule book that transcends everyone in the organization.
+The leadership team, managers and executives often collaborate to write and distribute the business operating system rule book.
 The business operating system aims to help every employee know their role in the organization, how to do different tasks, and help them align with the overall organizational goal.

 Importance of a business operating system